-You can distinguish different types of numbers in Mathematica by looking at their heads.
-(Although numbers in Mathematica have heads like other expressions, they do not have explicit elements which you can extract.)
+You can distinguish different types of numbers in the Wolfram System by looking at their heads.
+(Although numbers in the Wolfram System have heads like other expressions, they do not have explicit elements which you can extract.)

 is taken to be an exact integer, with head Integer

-The presence of an explicit decimal point makes Mathematica
+The presence of an explicit decimal point makes the Wolfram System treat

 as an approximate real number, with head Real